 - Dark Reflections

-Season 11 also contains a four episode mini series Giles “Girl Blue“, written by Joss Whedon and featuring the watcher going back to school.
-This will be available as a volume from July 2018.
+Season 11 also contains a four-episode mini-series Giles “Girl Blue“, written by Joss Whedon and featuring the watcher going back to school.
+This is also available as a paperback volume.

 Buffy Season 11 volume collections

 Check prices and availability for the two volumes of Buffy Season 11 from:Amazon Abe Books Waterstones

 Buffy Season 11 will be available as a single volume library edition soon.

 It is due for release in January 2020.
 Check out prices and pre-order now:Amazon

 Angel Season 11 volume collections

 Check prices and availability for the three volumes of Angel Season 11 from:Amazon Abe Books Waterstones

 And order the Giles: Girl Blue volume release from:Amazon Waterstones